Pencombe with Grendon Warren: Governance

 Pencombe with Grendon Warren is represented on the lowest tier of UK governance by six members on the Pencombe Group Parish Council.
 As Herefordshire is today a unitary authority—no district council between parish and county councils—the parish sends one councillor, representing the Hampton Ward, to Herefordshire County Council.
-Pencombe with Grendon Warren is represent in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Pencombe with Grendon Warren is represent in the UK parliament as part of the North Herefordshire constituency.

-In 1974 Pencombe with Grendon Warren became part of the Malvern Hills District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
-Until Brexit, on 31 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.
+In 1974 Pencombe with Grendon Warren became part of the Malvern Hills District of the county of Hereford and Worcester, instituted under the Local Government Act 1972.

 Geography

 Pencombe with Grendon Warren is about 2 mi from north to south and 3.5 mi east to west.
 The parish is rural, of farms, fields and streams, isolated and dispersed businesses and residential properties, with the only nucleated settlement the village of Pencombe at the east of the parish.
 Watercourses drain the parish from its centre, the highest point being Hegdon Hill, a Marylin—a prominent hill with a drop of at least 492 ft on all sides—at 824 ft, with a drop of 515 ft, surmounted by a trigpoint and a radio mast.
 Two streams run to the River Lodon at the east of the parish, one flowing through Pencombe village.
 At the north-west two streams flow to a tributary feeding the River Lugg at Bodenham.
 At the centre and flowing south-west are three streams which become one, and again feed the River Lugg.
 The main through-route is a minor road which runs to Bromyard at the north-east and the A417 road at the south-west.
 Crossing this road at Pencombe is a further minor road which runs to the village of Little Cowarne at the south and to Risbury at the north-west.
 All other routes are minor farm and residential roads, tracks, cul-de-sacs and footpaths.
 Pencombe with Grendon Waren is approximately 10 mi north-west from the city and county town of Hereford.
 The nearest towns are Leominster, about 6 mi to the north-west and Bromyard 4 mi to the east.
 Adjacent parishes are Grendon Bishop at north, Bromyard and Winslow at the east defined by the River Lodon, Little Cowarne and Ullingswick at the south, Bodenham at the south-west, and Humber at the north-west.
 Both Bodenham and Humber borders are defined partly by the tributary of the River Lugg.